tatmanblue/ironbar/README.md

 The console project is obsolete and will be deleted soon.

 ### Nodes
-Nodes are center piece of Iron Bar.
+Nodes are center piece of `Iron Bar`.
 They handle all of the block chain transactions.

-One running node will be sufficient to use Iron bar, but that is not recommended.
+One running node will be sufficient to use `Iron Bar`, but that is not recommended.
 At a minimum, 4 nodes should be running.

 In a 4+ node setup, one node works as the bootnode.
-The bootnode is responsible for delegating work to additional nodes as well as acting as the public endpoint to apps consuming Iron Bar.
+The bootnode is responsible for delegating work to additional nodes as well as acting as the public endpoint to apps consuming `Iron Bar`.

 The remaining nodes will be responsible for blockchain management:  creating new chains, validating (ak proofs), and distributed storage of chains (distributed block chain ledger).